 Entity Registration ($100 – $1,000+): State-specific filing fees for a new LLC or Corporation.

-Physical Premises Lease ($2,000 – $10,000+): USCIS requires evidence of a physical office lease before a new office L-1 can be approved.
+Physical Premises Lease ($2,000 – $10,000+ per month): USCIS expects evidence of sufficient physical premises for a new office L-1.

 Licenses & Permits: Industry-specific costs (e.g., professional licensing, health permits, or specialized zoning).